How to apply for a domestic violence order

 After you’ve filed an application you will be given:

 If you need immediate protection, you can ask for the magistrate to make an urgent temporary protection order that starts as soon as your application is served on the respondent.
-If you want an urgent temporary protection order, you need to fill out that section on the application form (see the sample form on page 45).
+If you want an urgent temporary protection order, you need to fill out that section on the application form (see the sample form).

 The clerk of the court will arrange for the police to serve (deliver) a copy of your application and any temporary order on the respondent.
 You can call or go to your nearest police station to ask if the application has been served on the respondent before you go to court.
 Even if the application has not been served on the respondent, you will still have to go to court.